------ Note: The Information above this point will not be sent to your printer --------

 A number of mathematicians were acting like a boisterous class of students at the thought of their haul.
 Mathematicians were required to count and classify the stolen objects.

 The den of thieves were jingling their ring of keys in anticipation of the fleet of ships arrival.
 Rowing to the bow the thieves climbed the rope ladder to the washed deck.
 The crew of sailors greeted them with indifference.
-The sailors were like a congregation of worshippers; solomon and orderly.
+The sailors were like a congregation of worshippers; solom and orderly.
 Sailing around the chain of islands, the thieves waited impatiently to drop anchor.

-Spying litters of warthogs squeeling after their parents, prides of peacocks fluttering their feathers and flights of swans over head, the thieves' heads filled with success.
+Spying litters of warthogs squealing after their parents, prides of peacocks fluttering their feathers and flights of swans over head, the thieves' heads filled with success.
 Cheering, "Profit!" like a troupe of performers, the thieves giggled.
 The crew of sailors watched like a crowd of onlookers watching a mob of vultures.
 Landing on white sandy beaches, the thieves set their traps and settled in for a long night of waiting for their prey to snap the traps.

 A banner of knights could not have blocked the onslaught of abuse and noise that the animals ensued upon the thieves.
 No bounty of treasure ever left the chain of islands.